BogdanScutariu/Plan-testare-manuala-Open-Cart/README.md

   <em><strong>Entry criteria:</strong></em>

  <li>Functional business specifications are defined
- <li>Types of software we need to use
+ <li>Types of browsers we need to use : Internet explorer,Google Chrome, Firefox
  <li>Roles needed for the project are allocated
- <li>Testing environment is up and running

  <em><strong>Exit criteria:</strong></em>